exec-helper/source/src/plugins/docs/exec-helper-plugins-make.md

 ## Configuration
 \include make.example

+## Additional files
+In order for the above example to work, the following files need to be created in the same directory as well:

+_Makefile_:
+\include Makefile

+_hello.cpp:_
+\include hello.cpp

+_world.cpp:_
+\include world.cpp

 ## Usage
 Save the example to an exec-helper configuration file and execute in the same directory:
 \code{.sh}